 If you're considering a Western North Carolina mountain home in 2026, the insurance question is probably weighing on you.
-Hurricane Helene (October 2024) reshaped how every WNC buyer thinks about coverage — and a year and a half later, the rate environment, the claim-experience environment, and the flood-coverage reality have all shifted in ways that aren't always obvious from the headlines.
+Hurricane Helene (September 2024) reshaped how every WNC buyer thinks about coverage.
+A year and a half later, the rate environment, the claim-experience environment, and the flood-coverage reality have all shifted in ways that aren't always obvious from the headlines.

-North Carolina's homeowners-insurance rate environment in 2026 splits sharply by geography.
-The NC Department of Insurance approved meaningfully different June 2026 rate increases for mountain territories versus coastal:
+North Carolina's homeowners-insurance rate environment splits sharply by geography.
+Per the official NC DOI settlement table, the per-territory approved rate increases for WNC mountain counties are:

 What a Standard Mountain Home Policy Actually Covers